If I were to name one thing that could make or break your blog in an instant, it’s your blog’s theme.

 Where can I get one?

-Firstly, I have to introduce you to my own blog templates.
+Firstly, I have to introduce you to my own blog templates for the Blogger platform.
 I’ve created a selection of feminine, minimalist and stylish designs specifically for Blogger blogs.
-I offer free installation and a free header design to go with it, so if you’re interested, jump on over to my Etsy shop and have a look!
+I offer free installation and a free header design to go with it, so if you’re interested, jump on over to my Etsy shop (or the shop here on Blog Pixie) and have a look!